trustoverip/tswg-cesr-specification/spec/spec.md

 #### Stream parsing rules

-Given this set of tritets (3 bits), a requirement for a well-formed Stream start and restart can be expressed.
+Given this set of tritets (3 bits), a well-formed Stream start and restart requirement can be expressed.

 Each stream must start (restart) with one of seven cases: